Harvest Hoppin' John

 Use any kind of fresh field pea (pink-eye, lady, purple hull) in this rice dish that's dressed up with a bit of collard greens.

-I like to make this classic New Year’s Day dish in the late summer or early fall when vegetables are at their peak.
-Traditionally made with black-eyed peas, I mix it up by using any type of field pea that's available— pink-eye, purple hull, lady peas or even speckled butter beans.
+Make this classic dish in the late summer or early fall when vegetables are at their peak.
+Traditionally made with black-eyed peas, try mixing it up by using any type of field pea that's available— pink-eye, purple hull, lady peas or even speckled butter beans.

 - 2 T Olive Oil